-1. For recording the first page of deeds, mortgages and any other instruments 2.
+1. For recording the first page of deeds, mortgages and any other

+1. instruments\$8.00 2.
 For recording each additional page of same instrument \$2.00 3.
-For furnishing hard copies of microfilmed records to bonded 4. abstractors only, per page typewritten script or printed records, per page\$1.00 5.
-For recording plat of one block or less\$10.00 6.
+For furnishing hard copies of microfilmed records to bonded ٠, abstractors only, per page 4.
+For furnishing photographic copies of photographic records, or of •• typewritten script or printed records, per page\$1.00 5.
+For recording plat of one block or less 6.
 For recording plat of more than one block 7.
-For certifying to any copy per page\$1.00 8.
-For recording an assignment of Tax Sale Certificate to be paid by the party purchasing 9.
-For recording of any mark or brand and giving certificate for 10. same 10. tion of same, as required by law\$1.00 11. a.
+For certifying to any copy per page 8.
+For recording an assignment of Tax Sale Certificate to be paid by u. the party nurchaging \$5.00 9. the party purchasing 0. same 10. same 10. tion of same, as required by law\$1.00 11. a.
 For recording and filing of mechanics' or materialmen's liens 11. which includes the release thereof b.
-For preparing and mailing notice of mechanics' or material- men's lien\$8.00 12. c.
-For each additional page or exhibit 12.
-To this fee shall be added the fees required by Sections 81 through 86 of Title 54 of the Oklahoma Statutes.
-13. 13.
-For filing and indexing an original financing statement or a continuation statement and for filing a termination statement and a statement of release therefor\$10.00 (Section 9-403 of Title 12A) 14.
-For a filing pursuant to Section 6-209 of Title 12A of the 14.
-Oklahoma Statutes 15.
-For recording the first page of deeds, mortgages, and any other 15. instruments which are nonconforming pursuant to subsection C of Section 298 of Title 19 of the Oklahoma Statutes: a. before January 1, 1998 10 b. beginning January 1, 1998\$25.00 16.
-For recording each additional page of an instrument which is nonconforming pursuant to subsection C of Section 298 of Title 19 of the Oklahoma Statutes: a. before January 1, 1998\$2.00 b. beginning January 1, 1998
+For preparing and mailing notice of mechanics' or material- men's lien\$8.00 c.
+For each additional page or exhibit\$2.00 10 12.
+For recording and filing of fictitious name partnership certificates \$5.00 To this fee shall be added the fees required by Sections 81 10 through 86 of Title 54 of the Oklahoma Statutes.
+13. For filing and indexing an original financing statement or a continuation statement and for filing a termination statement and a statement of release therefor • .
+(Section 9-403 of Title 12A) 14.
+For a filing pursuant to Section 6-209 of Title 12A of the Oklahoma Statutes 15.
+For recording the first page of deeds, mortgages, and any other instruments which are nonconforming pursuant to subsection C of Section 298 of Title 19 of the Oklahoma Statutes: a. before January 1, 1998 b. beginning January 1, 1998\$25.00 16.
+For recording each additional page of an instrument which is nonconforming pursuant to subsection C of Section 298 of Title 19 of the Oklahoma Statutes: a. before January 1, 1998 b. beginning January 1, 1998 , m La face amongsthad in account 4 of subscribe 4 of 41: accides at 11: